 6. Confirmation of inventory purchases.

 A number of financial ratios have been developed to analyze a company's financial statements.
 The following financial ratios can reveal analytical symptoms of overstated inventories:

-- Gross Profit Margin (gross profit divided by net sales) This ratio indicates the average percentage of gross profit generated from each sale.
-An increase could reflect the
+• Gross Profit Margin (gross profit divided by net sales) This ratio indicates the average percentage of gross profit generated from each sale.
+An increase could reflect the inflation of inventory.

 Many companies conduct physical counts of their inventories at or near their balance sheet dates.
 A complete count of the inventory is often necessary in a fraud examination of overstated inventory.
 While it may not identify the perpetrators, it is an effective method of detecting overstated inventories.
 If the fraud examiner cannot conduct a surprise physical count, then he or she should consider surveilling the facility prior to and after the count.

 The company may consider hiring an outside inventory firm, which would provide a wide range of services from counting the inventory to pricing and extending it.
 These firms provide efficient, accurate counts and increase the element of surprise (and allow less time for the fraudster to clean up the inventory) because the company employees do not typically need advance notice of the count.
 Using an outside inventory firm also eliminates the risk that a fraudster will be on the count team or otherwise participate in the physical count.

 3. Computer Analysis and Data-mining Techniques